LevanKvirkvelia/salute/README.md

 ```

 ### Creating Chat Sequences
-To improve the model's response, let's add another two steps to the chat sequence.
+To improve the model's performance, let's add another two steps to the chat sequence.
 The `gen` function saves the output as part of the prompt for the next `gen` function, making it easy to create chat sequences with minimal boilerplate.

 ```ts
 import { gpt3, gen, assistant, system, user } from "salute";